Skip to content

 Yet a persistent tradition of modern commentary has transformed this vigorous, life-affirming philosophy into something that looks remarkably like what Epicurus’s enemies claimed he should have taught.
 In this transformation, the Epicurean goal becomes not pleasure but “tranquility” — not a life filled with the richest and most varied pleasures that reason can secure, but a life of minimal stimulation, reduced desire, and passive freedom from disturbance.
 The Epicurean wise man, in this reading, seeks not to fill his life with good things but to quiet himself into a state where nothing much is felt at all.
 One modern commentator, characterizing this majority position with unwitting precision, called it a “zero state” — a condition in which the absence of pain is the highest achievement, and anything further is mere decoration.

-This article argues that the zero-state reading is wrong by the standard of the Epicurean texts themselves, and that this becomes clear once we understand what crucial argument Epicurus was actually answering.
+That is a net-pleasure calculation, not a zero-state rule.
+A philosophy whose highest good was simply the avoidance of pain would never counsel enduring pain for the sake of a greater pleasure gained.
+This article argues that the zero-state reading is wrong by the standard of the Epicurean texts themselves, and that this becomes clear once we understand the specific argument Epicurus was actually answering.
 Epicurus was not describing the good life in a vacuum.
 He was answering a specific and powerful argument — developed most fully by Plato and inherited by the Stoics — that pleasure cannot be the highest good because it has no limit.
 The Epicurean doctrines that have been most misread — the “limit of pleasure,” the terms ataraxia and aponia, the statement of Principal Doctrine 3 — are not the whole of Epicurean ethics but the targeted philosophical response to that argument.
 Once we understand the argument being answered, we understand both what these doctrines mean and what they do not mean.

-The model that results is what we call the Full Cup Model.
+The model that results is what I will call the Full Cup Model.
 Its central image comes from Lucretius, who described a life in which pleasures are squandered not because they were pursued too eagerly but because, like water poured into a leaky vessel, they were never properly secured.
-The goal — the Epicurean answer to Plato — is a life in which the vessel is sound and the cup is full: filled with real, vivid, active pleasure, with as much pain removed as reason and circumstance allow.
+The goal — the Epicurean answer to Plato — is a life in which the vessel is sound and the cup is full: filled with real, vivid, active pleasures, of both mind and body, with as much pain removed as reason and circumstance allow.
 A full cup cannot be made fuller.
 But it is full, not empty.

 The Principal Doctrines as a Series of Responses